bolu-atx/boludev.github.io/_posts/2024-06-01-coroutines-in-cpp.md

 ---
 layout: post
-title:  "coroutines in C++20"
+title: coroutines in C++20
-date:   2024-06-01 15:06:06 -0700
+date: '2024-06-01 15:06:06 -0700'
 tags: cpp coroutines async
 author: bolu-atx
 categories: programming
 ---
 Coroutines are a new feature in C++20 that allows you to write asynchronous code in a synchronous manner.
 It is a way to write code that can be paused and resumed at a later time.
 In this post, I wanted to talk about coroutines in C++20 and how they can make asynchronous code in networking and file I/O much easier to write and understand.

 <!--more-->